 aeioTU

-aeioTU trains women in migrant communities to become home-based childcare providers, offering them business training, formalization support, and seed capital.
-IPA is supporting aeioTU to measure how these components contribute to caregiver business sustainability and child development outcomes.
+aeioTU trains women in migrant communities to become home-based childcare providers, offering them pedagogical and business training, along with formalization support and seed capital.
+IPA is supporting aeioTU to measure how these components may contribute to caregiver business sustainability and child development outcomes.

 Corprodinco

 Corprodinco provides livelihoods training, psychosocial support, gender-based violence prevention, and early childhood services to migrant women facing displacement.
-IPA is supporting the organization to adapt its learning questions and assessment tools for rapidly changing migration contexts.
+IPA is supporting the organization to adapt its learning questions and assessment tools for adverse migration, armed conflict and extreme poverty contexts

 Fundación Juanfe